erikh/did-toolkit/README.md

     -   controller verification
     -   Lookup of verification method
     -   Optional caching of remote documents on-demand
+    -   Loading of documents from JSON or CBOR
 -   Command-line tool `did-toolkit` generates documents for fuzz testing your registry or DID-compliant implementation:
     -   Generation of documents that are inter-linked via the `alsoKnownAs` and `controller` properties
     -   Generates verification methods for every attribute that takes them